 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based primarily on quotes from banks.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-The fair value of our interest rate swaps was an aggregate gross and net liability of \$36 million at March 31, 2013, of which \$18 million is included accounts payable and accrued liabilities and \$18 million is included in other noncurrent liabilities on the accompanying balance sheet.
-The fair value of our interest rate swaps was an aggregate gross and net liability of \$41 million at December 31, 2012, substantially all of which is included in other noncurrent liabilities on the accompanying balance sheet.
+The fair value of our interest rate swaps was an aggregate gross and net liability of \$20 million at March 31, 2014, of which \$18 million is included in accounts payable and accrued liabilities and \$2 million is included in other noncurrent liabilities on the accompanying balance sheet.
+The fair value of our interest rate swaps was an aggregate gross and net liability of \$24 million at December 31, 2013, of which \$19 million is included in accounts payable and accrued liabilities and \$5 million is included in other noncurrent liabilities on the accompanying balance sheet.